-Nhere did you place your bread?
+Where did you place your brea d?
 How many days did it take for the mold to start to grow?
-How do you think the location (temperature and/or amount of light) of he bread affected the mold growth?
+How do you think the location the bread affected the mold gr n (temperature and/or amount of light) of owth?